 We derive a significant portion of our revenues from our AMC Charter business, and a substantial portion of these revenues have been generated pursuant to expansion flying, as opposed to fixed contract arrangements with the AMC.
-In the longer term, we expect that the revenues from our AMC Charter business may decline from current levels, which could have a material adverse effect on our business, results of operations and financial condition.
+In the longer term, we expect that the cargo revenues from our AMC Charter business may decline from current levels.

-As a percentage of our operating revenue, revenue derived from our AMC Charter business was approximately 29.1% in 2010, 31.0% in 2009 and 26.5% in 2008.
+As a percentage of our operating revenue, revenue derived from our AMC Charter business was approximately 31.7% in 2011, 29.1% in 2010 and 31.0% in 2009.
 In each of these years, the revenues derived from expansion flights for the AMC significantly exceeded the value of the fixed flight component of our AMC contract.

 Historically, our AMC Charter business, especially expansion flights, has generated a significant amount of revenue.
 Future revenues from this business may decline from historic levels as a result of reduced U.S. military heavy lift requirements.
 Revenues from our AMC Charter business are derived from one-year contracts that the AMC is not required to renew.
-Our current AMC contract runs from January 1, 2011 through December 31, 2011.
-Changes in national and international political priorities can significantly affect the volume of our AMC Charter business, especially the volume of expansion flying.
+Our current AMC contract runs from January 1, 2012 through September 30, 2012.
+Changes in national and international political priorities can significantly affect the volume of our AMC Charter business.
 Any decrease in U.S. military activity could reduce our AMC Charter business.
-In addition, our share of the total AMC Charter business depends on several factors, including the total fleet size we commit to the CRAF program and the total number of aircraft deployed by our partners and competitors in the program.
+In addition, our share of the total AMC Charter business depends on several factors, including the total fleet size we commit to the CRAF program and the total number of aircraft deployed by our teaming arrangement partners and competitors in the program.

 The AMC also holds all carriers to certain on-time performance requirements, which in 2011 was changed from a departure-based standard to a more stringent on-time arrival requirement.
-To the extent that we fail to meet those performance requirements or if we fail to perform or to pass semi-annual AMC inspections, our revenues from our AMC Charter business could decline through a suspension or termination of our AMC contract.
-Our revenues could also decline due to a reduction in the revenue rate we are paid by the AMC, a greater reliance by the AMC on its own freighter fleet or a reduction in our allocation of expansion flying.
+To the extent that we fail to meet those performance requirements or if we fail to pass bi-annual AMC audit inspections, our revenues from our AMC Charter business could decline through a suspension or termination of our AMC contract.
+Our revenues could also decline due to a reduction in the revenue rate we are paid by the AMC, a greater reliance by the AMC on its own freighter fleet or a reduction in our allocation of AMC flying.
 Any reduction in our AMC flying could also negatively impact our Commercial Charter revenue from the return trips of one-way AMC missions.
+We expect cargo revenues from our AMC Charter business to decline from current levels as the U.S. Military continues to withdraw troops from areas of conflict around the world.
 If our AMC Charter business declines significantly and we are otherwise unable to effectively deploy the resultant capacity, it could have a material adverse effect on our business, results of operations and financial condition.

 Our AMC Charter business is sensitive to teaming arrangements, affecting our relative share of AMC flying and the profitability associated with it.
 If one of our team members reduces its commitments or withdraws from the program, or if other carriers on other teams commit additional aircraft to this program, our share of AMC flying may decline.
-In addition, any changes made to the commissions that we either pay / receive for AMC flying or changes to the CRAF contracting mechanism could impact the profitability of this business.
-Any of these changes could have a material adverse effect on our results of operations and financial condition.
+In addition, any changes made to the commissions that we either pay / receive for AMC flying or changes to the CRAF contracting mechanism could impact the revenues and/or profitability of this business.